sufkes/redcap_tools/README.md

 #### `makeDataPackage.py`
 Generate a formatted data package based on a user-specified configuration file.
 Data can be taken from multiple projects.
 The package can include specific instruments, events, forms, fields, and records.

 To generate a data package, first create a configuration YAML.
+An example configuration file for a package containing data from two projects is given in `dataPackageExample.yml`.
 The configuration file must obey the format described below:

 ```
 options: